NeuroML/Documentation/source/Userdocs/LEMS_elements/Definingcomponenttypes.md

 (lemsschema:derivedparameter_)=
 ## DerivedParameter

-<i>A parameter that comes from other parameter values in the model rather than being set explicitly.
+<i>A parameter that is a function of the Component's Parameters, which does not change with time.
 Its value can be supplied either with the 'value' attribute that evaluates within the scope of the definition, or with the 'select' attribute which gives a path to 'primary' version of the parameter.
 For example,  setting select='//MembranePotential[species=channel/species]/reversal' within the appropriate context allows  a channel's reversal potential to taken from a single global setting according to its permeant ion, rather than explicitly supplied locally.</i>

 `````{tab-set}
 ````{tab-item} Properties